Cloud-Innovation-Partners/cloudtdms/docs/data_masking.md

    ```

-5.**Shuffle :**
+5. **Shuffle :**
-    In this technique the orginal data is shuffled in order to break the relativity of data.
+    In this technique the original data columns are shuffled in order to break the relativity of data.

    In case of bank data example mentioned above.
 We are using `shuffle` for `NumOfProducts` and `IsActiveMember`,
    to `shuffle` the values for these column we need to use attribute `shuffle` inside our `STREAM` dictionary.